Family Group Broadcasting

 Family Group Broadcasting, L.P. was a Delaware-incorporated, Florida-based television and radio broadcasting company.
 A small company, based in and around Tampa Bay, the company operated from the early 1980s to about 1997.
 Throughout its history, it owned and/or operated several different radio and television stations – all of its television stations independents (initially), on the UHF dial east of the Mississippi River.
-Also, the company operated under the names Family Broadcasting Company, Inc., Family Group Entertainment and Family Group Ltd. III.
+Also, the company operated under other names and aliases such as Family Broadcasting Company, Inc., Family Group Entertainment and Family Group Ltd. III.

-Many of the stations shared the same type of branding with their channel number in chrome silver inside a red-violet diamond and the station's call letters in white text inside a blue parallelogram underneath, along with a common imaging theme with the name of the group in the lyrics, 'TV that's fun!
+Many of the stations shared the same type of branding with their channel number in chrome channel number inside a red diamond and the station's call letters in white text inside a blue parallelogram underneath, along with a common imaging theme with the name of the group in the lyrics, 'TV that's fun!
 We bring you...Family fun!'.